JuliaLatanskaya/insta/README.md

 ==============
 Requirements:
 --------------
-- PHP7
+- PHP7 with mod_rewrite enabled
-- Apache/2.4.18 with web host configured
+- Apache/2.4.18 with web host configured with AllowOverride All
 - Installed composer (see https://getcomposer.org/)
 - Installed bower (see https://bower.io/)
 - MongoDB server/3.2.8 (see https://www.mongodb.com/download-center)